How to Short a Stock: A Beginner’s Guide to Short Selling

 While traditional investing involves making money on the appreciation of securities, short selling is the inverse.
 Savvy investors know the market can’t always go up.
 So they recognize overvalued companies and short them strategically.
 Their foresight can result in profits while everyone else incurs losses.

 How do you short a stock?
-Because you’re banking on the security losing value instead of gaining it, the investment process works a bit differently.
+It’s actually pretty easy.
+But because you’re banking on the security losing value instead of gaining it, the investment process works a bit differently than traditional methods.
 You’re not actually purchasing a stake in the security – you’re borrowing it.

 Short selling has two parts: selling to open and buying to close.
 You open your short position on a sale of the stock and buy the security back to close it.
-Another way to think about this is as the reverse of a normal investment – you’re selling the security first, then buying it back at a cheaper price.
+Another way to think about this is as the reverse of a normal investment – you’re selling the security first.
+Then you buy it back at a cheaper price.
 Let’s look at an example: